avoidance of Dental check-ups

 Some people find it difficult to lay down for a period of time and not be able to see everything that’s happening around them.
 This can make some people feel unsafe, particularly if they’re not used to regular dental check-ups.

-We would like for you to tell our dentists if this is difficult for you and we can assist in reducing this feeling.
+We would like for you to tell our dentists in Butler if this is difficult for you and we can assist in reducing this feeling.
 We can make you aware of everything happening around you – describing objects, noises and scents and make sure you’re ok throughout your treatment.
 We can also offer alternative solutions to help you feel comfortable so we highly recommend speaking to our dentists about your personalised treatment approach.
 We also have some other tips to help you manage anxiety during your procedure.

 We live very busy lives these days and time can be a big issue for people trying to fit everything in.
 Another big obstacle in having regular dental check-ups is remembering to book at a time when its needed.